The Bankrate promise

 Flat-rate cash back cards offer a fixed percentage back from all your purchases, regardless of what you buy.
-Many flat-rate cards offer a cash back rate of 1.5 percent, but the best flat-rate cards will give you 2 percent, which means you’ll receive $2 for every $100 you spend with your card.
+Many flat-rate cards offer a cash back rate of 1 percent to 1.5 percent, but the best flat-rate cards will typically give you 2 percent back, which means you’ll receive $2 for every $100 you spend with your card.

 - Every purchase is eligible for cash back.
-Think about that purchase you made last weekend at the flea market, your set of new tires or the trip to the water park your kids have been begging for all summer.
+Think about that purchase you made last weekend at the flea market, the new tires you bought or the amusement park trip your kids have been begging for all summer.
 You will get cash back on every purchase no matter what.

 - No spending cap.
-Oftentimes cards with bonus categories will cap the rewards rate once you hit a certain spending threshold.
+Cards with bonus categories sometimes cap the rewards rate once you hit a certain spending threshold.
 No such threshold exists with flat-rate credit cards.
 Your rewards rate will always stay the same.

 - You’ll receive a fixed amount of cash back on every purchase.
-While this may be a pro for some who prefer flexible spending, this isn’t for the consumers who are trying to maximize their reward.
-Regardless of the item purchased, cardholders will receive the same percent back.
+While this may be a pro for consumers who prefer flexible spending, this isn’t for people who are trying to maximize their rewards.
+Regardless of the item purchased, cardholders will receive the same percentage back.

 Who should get a flat-rate card?

 Flat-rate cards are simple.
-They’re basically a “set-it-and-forget-it” rewards system, as you don’t need to think about which card to use for different purchases.
+They’re basically a set-it-and-forget-it rewards system since you won’t need to think about which card to use for different purchases.
 They’re a great companion for those who want one go-to card for all purchases.